TrinathInturi/sample-blog/_posts/2019-04-03-how-to-reset-your-linux-password.md

+---
+title: "How to reset your linux password"
+categories:
+  - Tips and Tricks
+tags:
+  - Linux
+  - Security
+  - Recovery
+---
-# How to reset you linux password
+# Resetting your linux password without Logging In

 Ever forgot your login password of you linux machine?
 We will there is simple solution for that which involves three simple steps